Overv/VulkanTutorial/03_Drawing_a_triangle/01_Presentation/01_Swap_chain.md

 swapChainImages.resize(imageCount);
 vkGetSwapchainImagesKHR(device, swapChain, &imageCount, swapChainImages.data());
 ```

-Note that when we created the swap chain, we passed the number of desired images
-to a field called `minImageCount`.
-The implementation is allowed to create more
-images, which is why we need to explicitly query the amount again.

 One last thing, store the format and extent we've chosen for the swap chain
 images in member variables.
 We'll need them in future chapters.